 A budget option is a capital plan compiled for free by the property manager.
 They will check invoices, talk to the super, speak to the elevator or sprinkler system companies, for example, or take a look at the roof and get recommendations on the life expectancy of machinery or assess how long it might be before the facade needs repairs.

 “They are not architects so it’s not something you could present to a bank for refinancing purposes, but they can get a pretty good idea,” von Simson says.

 Digging for details on a capital plan

-That's consistent with Von Simson's experience.
+That's consistent with von Simson's experience.
 He says boards would be unlikely to show the capital plan to a closing lawyer.
 "You want to have transparency—that said it is not 100 percent accurate.
 It’s a good working document but it’s full of assumptions and anecdotes.
 It’s not something they’d send out," he says.

 Transparency helps everyone

 It's savvy for property managers to prepare a capital plan in order to protect their relationship with the board.
-When New Bedford Management transfers into buildings, Von Simson says a long term plan helps draw a line in the sand so the board members and shareholders are not surprised if there’s a failure in one of their systems.
+When New Bedford Management transfers into buildings, von Simson says a long term plan helps draw a line in the sand so the board members and shareholders are not surprised if there’s a failure in one of their systems.

-The preparation of a capital plan helps with the financing of projects.
-Von Simson says "If repairs are going to be $20,000 over the next 10 years, that transparency ahead of time gives people way more options" in terms of handling the cost.
+The preparation of a capital plan helps with the financing of projects, von Simson says.
+If repairs are going to be $30,000 over the next 10 years, that transparency ahead of time gives people more options in terms of handling the cost, he says.

 You Might Also Like